 - Products made of wood, plant fibres, flowers etc.

-- Ladies may substitute one or two shirts for sundresses.
+- Dresses – Ladies may substitute one or two shirt and short combos for sundresses.

 - One dressy evening outfit.